But what is the right mattress? Which mattress offers the best support? Which mattress is right for me? And where can I best buy this mattress?

 A pocket spring mattress has many advantages but also a number of disadvantages.
 The advantages are good ventilation, a cool mattress type.
 The disadvantages are that a pocket mattress can move quite a bit and that the foam rubber frame covers a large part of the lying area.

 Namely 15 cm per side is 30 cm in total and that is one-third of a 90 x 200 mattress!
 People can also experience increased muscle tension due to the magnetic field created by the steel springs.
 This can manifest itself in nocturnal cramps in the calves and toes during the night.

 Cold foam Mattresses

 Cold foam is perhaps the best material for making mattresses.
-It offers a lot of resilience and therefore supports.
+It offers a lot of resilience and therefore support.
 The cold foam also has a particularly good ventilation capacity due to the open-cell structure and its service life is long.

 Memory foam Mattress

 Memory foam reacts to your own body heat by becoming soft.
 The comfort of memory foam is really nice because it adapts to your unique body shape.
-As a result, you experience a kind of floating effect and your blood flow is not blocked anywhere.
+As a result, you experience a kind of floating effect, and your blood flow is not blocked anywhere.